SEO and Content

 SilverStripe's built in search-engine-friendly features (like hierarchical URLs and the ability to write good, clean semantic HTML templates) are a major consideration into what we're building out.
 Right now, one of our developers, Andreas Piening, is improving the Google Analytics module, so that one can more easily visualise Google Analytics data with SilverStripe.

-SilverStripe also is developing a link checker module, and if you want to check website performance (which also affects SEO rankings) there's the Dawn service.
+SilverStripe also has an external links checker module, and if you want to check website performance (which also affects SEO rankings) there's the Dawn service.

 We'll always have an eye out for SEO during development.